WilliamMavuso/Life_of_Si/README.md

 <h4>Prerequisites for development:</h4> - The latest version of Visual Studio is required. <br> -The latest version can be downloaded from <a href="https://visualstudio.microsoft.com/downloads/">here.</a>
 <h4>Installation:</h4>
 - Clone the repo<br>
-git clone or download the zip file from https://github.com/WilliamMavuso/Life_of_Si
+git clone or download the zip file from https://github.com/WilliamMavuso/Life_of_Si <br>
-- Open the project
+- Open the project <br>
 - Use Open Workspace in Visual Studio.

 Unit Tests